Heatblur-Simulations/f-4e-manual/src/systems/emergency.md

 the face curtain or lower ejection handles fires the seat mounted initiator that jettisons the canopy.
-Once the canopy is clear of the airframe, the ejection gun primary charge fires, unlatching the seat from the cockpit and initiating seat climbout.
+Once the canopy is clear of the airframe, the ejection gun primary charge fires, unlatching the seat from the cockpit and initiating seat climb-out.
 As the seat rises, restraints on the legs pull them back for clearance and the drogue timer is set.
 At the appropriate height, a lanyard attaching the rocket motor initiator to the airframe trips the firing pin for the main rocket engine to clear the aircraft.
 The previously set drogue gun fires at this time,